Ever heard of a pyrethrum spray?

 Like all insecticides, when applying them, applicators should take caution.
 Outlined below, you’ll find a few recommended ways to use pyrethrum on plants.

 Spray Early In The Morning

 Consider covering treated plants with an old sheet or row cover to protect honeybees, lady beetles, and other beneficial insects.
-Covering the plants for at least 24 hours gives enough time to ensure a thorough kill on the target insects.
+Covering the plants for at least 24 hours gives enough time to ensure a thorough killing of the target insects.

-Spraying in those “hot spots” proves very efficient for controlling nymphs especially when crowded together.
-Spot applications are recommended for vegetable and fruit crops affected by whiteflies and other insects that attack in groups.
+Spraying in those “hot spots” proves very efficient for controlling nymphs, especially when crowded together.
+Spot applications are recommended for vegetable and fruit crops affected by whiteflies and other garden insects that attack in groups.

 Use In Liquid Form